TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Methodology

-As shown in Figure \ref{fig:align}, we give an example to illustrate the alignment between the consecutive $i^{th}$ and $i$+$1^{th}$ note in the melody, and the corresponding musical elements in the template.
+We give an example in Figure \ref{fig:align} to illustrate the alignment between the consecutive $i^{th}$ and $i$+$1^{th}$ note in the melody, and the corresponding musical elements in the template.
 The note information is consisted of bar index, position in a bar, pitch and duration.
-The alignments mentioned in Equation (\ref{eq:w}) are designed as follows: \begin{itemize} \item We add an alignment between tonality (at the beginning of the template) and every note pitch in the melody, since tonality controls the pitch distribution of the entire melody.
+The alignments mentioned in Equation (\ref{eq:w}) are designed as follows: \begin{itemize} \item We add an alignment between tonality and every note pitch in the melody, since tonality controls the pitch distribution of the entire melody.

 \item We add an alignment between the chord of $i^{th}$ note in the template and pitch of $i^{th}$ note in the melody, since chord influences the note pitch.

 \item We add an alignment between the rhythm pattern of $i^{th}$ note in the template and the position of $i^{th}$ note in the melody, since rhythm pattern determines the note position.